 A Congregational church is a community of God’s faithful people, gathered together for worship, service, learning, outreach, and spiritual growth.
-Congregationalists are guided by God’s authority found in Scripture, not by creeds or canon.
+Congregationalists are guided by God’s authority found in Christian scripture rather than by creeds or canon.

 We value and are dependent upon free-thinking and upon individual exploration in the life of faith.
 In Congregationalism, there is a wide diversity of thought and belief.
-Our way calls us to responsible faith as we seek to grow in discipleship and become all that God wants us to be.
+Our way calls us to responsible faith as we seek to grow in discipleship and become who God calls us to be.

 Congregationalism in America traces its roots to the Pilgrims who bravely risked their lives to worship freely and to interpret God’s word for themselves.
 The Mayflower Compact was a cornerstone document in the building of democracy in America.
-Congregationalists have historically supported education— founding Harvard, Yale, and other colleges, universities and seminaries.
+Congregationalists have historically supported education—founding Harvard, Yale, and other colleges, universities and seminaries.
 Additionally, the first female clergyperson, the Rev. Antoinette Brown, was ordained by an American Congregationalist church in the mid-19th century.

 We invite you to come and experience the Congregational way of faith, freedom, and fellowship at Meadowbrook Congregational Church.
 Meadowbrook is a member of the National Association of Congregational Christian Churches.